-In April 2014, in connection with aligning Mr. Oringer's compensation with the long-term business objectives and long-term stock price performance, the Compensation Committee reviewed Mr. Oringer's total compensation package and, along with reducing Mr. Oringer's base salary to \$1.00 (one dollar), the Compensation Committee approved a grant to Mr. Oringer of options to purchase 500,000 shares of our Common Stock, with an exercise price of \$80.94, which vested on the five-year anniversary of the date of grant but is only exercisable if the average closing price for our Common Stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company or April 23, 2024 (the expiration date of the stock option).
-The \$80.94 exercise price was set at a premium to the \$74.09 closing price of our Common Stock on the date of grant, specifically equal to the average closing price of our Common Stock over the 90 calendar days preceding the date of grant.
-The \$161.88 stock price threshold represents twice the exercise price, or twice the average closing price of our Common Stock over the 90 calendar days preceding the date of grant.
-The Compensation Committee believed that using a 90-day average was important to minimize the impact of day to day market fluctuations on the material terms of this award.

-In April 2014, the Compensation Committee also granted Mr. Oringer a performance-based RSU for 100,000 shares of our Common Stock, which vests if the average closing price for our Common Stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company or April 23, 2024, as long as Mr. Oringer provides continued service through the five-year anniversary of the date of grant.
+In April 2014, the Compensation Committee approved a grant to Mr. Oringer of options to purchase 500,000 shares of our Common Stock, with an exercise price of \$80.94, which vested in April 2019 but is only exercisable if the average closing price for our Common Stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company and April 23, 2024 (the expiration date of the stock option).
+In April 2014, the Compensation Committee also granted Mr. Oringer a performance-based RSU for 100,000 shares of our Common Stock, which vests if the average closing price for our Common Stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer and the earlier of Mr. Oringer's termination of stock, which vests if the average closing price for our Common Stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company and April 23, 2024, as long as Mr. Oringer provides continued service through the five-year anniversary of the date of grant.